KuskIV/ml_exam_notes/Talking_paper/Jeppe/3 Probabilistic graphical models.md

 - Maximum likelihood learning
 - The EM algorithm

+## NEW
+Hi im going to be talking about the probabilistic graphical models.
+I will briefly cover bayesian learning, and then hidden markov models.
+But firstly ill introduce the concept of probabilistic graphical models, the ideas behind Maximum likelihood learning and the EM algorithm.

+Probabilistic graphical models are a type of graphical model that is used to model the dynamics of a system.
+A probabilistic graphical model two different types of variables these are:
+- State variables, these are the variables that are used to describe the state of the system at each point in time.
+- Observation variables, these these describe what can be observed from the system at each point in time.

+The maximum likelihood learning is probabilistic approach to determine values fro parameters of a model.
+The goal is to find the parameters that maximize the likelihood of the data.
+To sum up maximum likelihood learning is A technic to find the parameters that maximize the likelihood of the data.

+Now to the EM algorithm, expectation maximization.
+EM is a way to find the maximum likelihood parameters of a model.
+EM is a iterative algorithm that is used to find the maximum likelihood parameters of a model.

+The EM algorithm generally works consists of the following steps:
+I. Initialization of the parameters of the model.
+II.
+Expectation step, where the model is estimated based on the data.
+III.
+Maximization step, where the model is updated based on the estimated parameters.

+Now to bayesian learning, is a probabilistic method to determine the parameters of a model.
+This is done by having a prior distribution over the parameters of the model.
+Using bayes rule we then combine the prior distribution with the likelihood of the data.
+This gives us the posterior distribution over the parameters of the model.
+In bayesian learning we treat the parameters of the model as the latent variables, meaning that the parameters are not directly known to the user.

+Bayesian learning is an example of static graphical models.
+Thus we work under the assumption that the parameters are independent of each other.

+An example of dynamic graphical models is the hidden markov model.

+## OLD
 Hi im going to be talking about probabilistic graphical models.

 Firstly ill talk a bit about the uses for probabilistic graphical models.
 They are often used in the context of machine learning and statistical analysis.